 Whether you consider yourself a fitness enthusiast or a serious competitor, you are an athlete.
 And for every athlete, balancing training workload and recovery is the key to successful outcomes at any level.
 It is of critical importance for the intelligent athlete and coach to continually adjust training and recovery to preserve ideal health, make progressive adaptations in conditioning, and avoid staleness or injury.
 The Workload Impact Systemic Evaluation (WISE) allows you to monitor how your body is responding to training.
 It also provides you with a measure that you can use to track and plan the necessary progressions and regressions in your training program.

 Now things become even more interesting.
 Athletes can often be different, unique beasts.
 This is due to the diversity we have among humans with respect to genetics, body type, muscle fiber physiology, age, gender, personality factors…and many other considerations.
 Therefore, Athlete “A” may prefer and respond more favorably to an endurance session than Athlete “B” would in many circumstances.
-While Athlete “A” flourishes, the workout is a beatdown of sorts for Athlete “B.” Thus, while we don’t want to undervalue the mathematical workload rating of any workout, what we really need to know is how that specific session affected, or impacted, the athlete.
+While Athlete “A” flourishes with the endurance session, that same workout is a beatdown of sorts for Athlete “B.” Thus, while we don’t want to undervalue the mathematical workload rating of any workout, what we really need to know is how that specific session affected, or impacted, the athlete.

 Enter WISE.
 Using an incredibly simple self-assessment, any athlete can evaluate workload impact in just a few seconds.
 Here’s how it works: